Early review by anonymous Amazon Editorial Reader

 In this novel inspired by Mark Twain’s travel memoir Innocents Abroad, Brandt, a Shanghai-based American journalist, imagines writing a book that chronicles his own travels.
 He and Black Jade journey to Boston, where his father, a Christian missionary, lives.
 On the journey, Brandt and Black Jade learn of the Troy Female Seminary, a pioneering girls’ school in Upstate New York, and dream of opening a similar school in China.
 Along the way, they encounter actual historical figures—including President Grant, Mark Twain, and Senator Charles Sumner—as well as literary characters such as Phileas Fogg.

 Travel with them as they come to grips with a changing world that shares many parallels with our own.

 About the Author

 Steven Leibo, who writes fiction under the pen name of Li Bo, is a professor of modern international history at the Sage Colleges in New York.
-In addition, he is a research associate at the Fairbank Center on Chinese Studies at Harvard University.
+In addition, he is an associate in research at the Fairbank Center on Chinese Studies at Harvard University.
 His honors include being named a Fulbright scholar and election to the National Committee on US-China Relations.
 He is the author of Tienkuo: The Heavenly Kingdom and Transferring Technology to China: Prosper Giquel and the Chinese Self-Strengthening Movement.